hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/introspection.md

 ## Community Tooling

 The ability to introspect is what allows the community to build awesome tooling around GraphQL.
-There's [GraphiQL](https://github.com/graphql/graphiql) and [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) which leverages the Introspection feature to provide self documentation to developers and try out APIs quickly.
+There's [GraphiQL](https://github.com/graphql/graphiql) and [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) which leverages the Introspection feature to provide self-documentation to developers and try out APIs quickly.

 The above tools use the `__schema` introspection query to give the documentation of the schema.
-You can explore more by trying out the `__schema` query to see the different selection set, fields and directives.
+You can explore more by trying out the `__schema` query to see the different selection set, fields, and directives.